 Once Upon a Time, stories from Leicester Libraries

-Leicester Libraries are hosting a series of online storytelling sessions to help parent and families during the Coronavirus lockdown.
-Two new stories will be available every Wednesday, one for younger and one for older children, via the city council’s YouTube account.
+Leicester Libraries are continuing to host online storytelling sessions to help parent and families during the Coronavirus pandemic.
+We will continue to update our playlists here, via the city council’s YouTube account.

-- Rupa the Elephant: a story for younger children told by Paul Gobey
+- The Greatest Army in the World told by Paul Gobey

 National Space Centre